UGA Defense Community Resilience Program

 About DCRP

-In 2024, the Defense Community Resilience Program received $5 million in federal funding to support its ongoing work, which builds upon the U.S. Army Corps of Engineers’ Engineering With Nature® (EWN) initiative.
+In 2024, the Defense Community Resilience Program received $5 million in federal funding to support its ongoing work.

 The public service faculty and professional staff of the UGA Defense Community Resilience Program (DCRP) serve as a bridge, facilitating connections between military installations and their related civilian defense communities to enhance their shared resilience.